AshFoster/mh-plumbing-heating/README.md

 - __Google Chrome Lighthouse__

-I audited the website for mobile and desktop using Google Chrome's lighthouse feature; results as follows:
+I audited the website for mobile and desktop using Google Chrome's lighthouse feature.
+At first the performance and accessibility scores weren't good enough.
+The low performance was due to image sizes being too large which was easily solved by reducing the image sizes appropriately using [Online Image Resizer](https://resizeimage.net/).
+The accessibility issues were due to contrast ratio issues with the original blue (#0683C0) backgroud colour and the white (#ffffff) foreground colour in some of the sections.
+This was easily solved by putting the relevant colours into the [WebAIM: Contrast Checker](https://webaim.org/resources/contrastchecker/) and adjusting the blue colour slightly until the minimum contrast ratio was met.
+Fortunatley the colour did not need too much tweaking, meaning that the change is barely noticable and does not affect the originally intended appearance of the website.

+The final lighthouse scores are as follows:

   - Mobile